NabunyaLilian/StoreManager/README.md

 * URL Versioning has been used to version this applications endpoint

-* Currently only version:1 is available
+* Current versions available are:
+* Version 1
+* Version 2

 ## Deployment

-* The app is deployed on heroku here's the link https://lia-store-manager-app.herokuapp.com/
+* Version 1 is deployed on heroku, access it using this link https://lia-store-manager-app.herokuapp.com/
+* Version 2 is deployed on heroku, also access it using this link https://lilianstoremanager-api.herokuapp.com/